Using CGCI Data

 - For access to CGCI data stored and maintained at NCBI – approved users can access CGCI data stored at NCBI using the eRA Commons account associated with the original Data Access Request.
 CGCI data stored at NCBI includes Sanger sequencing files and aligned reads from 2nd generation sequencing (BAM files).

-- For access to data stored and maintained at the OCG Data Coordinating Center (DCC) at the National Cancer Institute (NCI) – approved users outside of HHS will be issued a user account from NCI immediately after obtaining a DUC.
-This NCI-issued account will be used to access data at the OCG DCC, which includes most of the genomic data generated for the CGCI initiative (clinical information, all levels of chip-based molecular characterization, and higher level sequencing data). ***The password on this account needs to be updated every 60 days, and instructions are distributed when the account is created***
+- For access to data stored and maintained at the OCG Data Coordinating Center (DCC) at the National Cancer Institute (NCI) – approved users outside of HHS will be issued an NIH External (NIHEXT) user account from NIH, if none already exists, immediately after obtaining a DUC.
+This NIH-issued account will be used to access data at the OCG DCC, which includes most of the genomic data generated for the CGCI initiative (clinical information, all levels of chip-based molecular characterization, and higher level sequencing data). ***The password on this account needs to be updated every 120 days, and instructions are distributed when the account is created***

 3. Access Protected Data via the CGCI Data Matrices